The Randomized Competitive Ratio of Weighted $k$-server is at least Exponential: Adversarial Strategy and Analysis

+Consider the uniform metric space on a set $S$ of $n_{k-1}+1$ points.
 Our adversarial input distribution is generated by the procedure \textsf{adversary} which uses a recursive procedure \textsf{strategy}, an oblivious version of its counterpart in Bansal et al.~\cite{BansalEK_FOCS17}.
 These procedures are defined as follows.

 Procedure \textsf{strategy} gets as input a non-negative number $\ell$ and a set $P$ of $n_{\ell}$ points.
 In the base case where $\ell=0$, the procedure issues a request to the unique point in $P$.
-In the inductive case where $\ell>0$, the procedure constructs a set system $\mathcal{Q}$ with properties stated in Lemma~\ref{lem_setsystem}.
-It then repeatedly gives recursive calls passing $\ell-1$ in place on $\ell$, on sets chosen uniformly at random from $\mathcal{Q}$.
+In the inductive case where $\ell>0$, the procedure constructs the set-system $\mathcal{Q}_{\ell}$ with properties stated in Lemma~\ref{lem_setsystem} on the set $P$.
+Then it repeatedly gives recursive calls, passing $\ell-1$ in place of $\ell$, on sets chosen uniformly at random from $\mathcal{Q}_{\ell}$.
 Recall that these sets have size $n_{\ell-1}$, as required.
-Procedure \textsf{adversary} takes a uniform metric space on $n_{k-1}+1$ points and runs a coupon-collector-like random experiment: repeatedly pick a point $p$ uniformly at random, mark it, and if there are points yet to be unmarked, call the procedure \textsf{strategy} on the set of points other than $p$.
-By a standard coupon collector argument, the expected number of times $p$ is sampled before all points in $P$ get marked is $(n_{k-1}+1)\cdot H(n_{k-1}+1)$, where $H$ is the harmonic function.
-The number of \textsf{strategy}$(k-1,P\setminus{p})$ calls is one less than this.
-Thus,
+Procedure \textsf{adversary} takes a uniform metric space on $n_{k-1}+1$ points.
+It repeatedly picks a point $p$ uniformly at random and calls the procedure \textsf{strategy} on the set of points other than $p$.